gdynamics/negentropy/README.md

 is by measuring the entropy of data using tools like `binwalk`.

-Thus, by repurposing a tool every technical person ought to know exists (especially reverse engineers), Base64 encoding, we can attempt to hide encrypted data by intentionally decreasing the entropy to a level which is similar enough to plaintext that it is not seen with a simple glance or an unintelligent automated analysis tool.
+Thus, by repurposing a tool every technical person ought to know exists (especially reverse engineers), a Base64 transcoder, we can attempt to hide encrypted data by intentionally decreasing the entropy to a level which is similar enough to plaintext that it is not seen with a simple glance or an unintelligent automated analysis tool.